 If you’re wondering how to avoid credit card interest, one of the easiest methods is simply paying off your credit card balance in full each month.
 So long as you don’t carry a balance from month to month, you should never face purchase interest charges on credit cards.

-To make paying off your full balance easier to do, you might consider making multiple payments throughout the month.
-That way, you don’t have to fork over one lump sum on your statement due date.
 Or, you could plan to check in on your balance regularly to ensure you’re going to be able to pay it off in full.
 The other benefit of paying off your full balance each month is that it can help you to build credit over time.

 Take Advantage of Your Grace Period

-Confused?
-Let’s look at a hypothetical example: Say a cardholder’s billing cycle for the month ends on January 15, and they pay their credit card bill on February 10.
+• Say the cardholder pays their credit card bill on February 10.
 On February 10, they are only required to pay the “statement amount,” which includes only the purchases made from December 15 to January 15.

-However, the grace period applies to any purchases that are made after January 15, but that won’t technically require payment until March 10.
-In this way, a purchase could remain interest-free for longer than just one billing cycle.
+• However, the grace period applies to any purchases that are made after January 15, but that won’t technically require payment until March 10.

 Credit card issuers aren’t required to offer a grace period, but plenty do.
 However, many require the balance to be paid off in full during the previous one or two billing cycles to qualify.
 If you lose your grace period because you haven’t paid your balance in full, you’ll be charged interest on any unpaid portion of the balance.
 In addition, you’ll lose your grace period, and all new purchases will accrue interest beginning from the date the purchase is made.

 Utilizing the grace period to its full extent is one way to avoid paying interest on a purchase for longer than just one month (or whatever the billing cycle happens to be).
 Before going this route, just make sure your card has a grace period, and second, that you qualify.
-If you have questions, never hesitate to call your credit card company to ask how and when you’re billed.
+If you have questions, never hesitate to call your credit card issuer to ask how and when you’re billed.

 Recommended: Tips for Using a Credit Card Responsibly